pskaranth/datascience/deeplearning/RNN.md

 The inputs are denoted by $$x_{i}$$\
 The weights associated with input x is denoted by U\
 The weights from the previous output is denoted by W\
-The outout at each layer is $$y_{i}$$\
+The output at each layer is $$y_{i}$$\
-s is the state vector which is computed as a function of the outout of the previous output and current input with bias.
+s is the state vector which is computed as a function of the output of the previous output and current input with bias.

 If the task is Sequence Classification (For example: sentiment analysis), then the output $$\hat{y}$$  is computed for the entire sequence.